alephmembeth/alephmembeth.github.io/index.md

 # Research experiences <a name="RE"></a>
 The listed content here is just a partial enumeration of experiences.
 If you would like to learn more details, please click [here](./research.md).
++ **Snapshot compression imaging optimization for optical backgrounds**
+  + School of Engineering, Westlake University (July-August 2023)
++ **Numerical simulation and experimental replication of high-resolution high-depth photoacoustic imaging under specific algorithms** (tentative)
+  + School of Information and Engineering, University of Science and Technology Shanghai (May-September 2023)
-+ **Solving an NP problem by means of Quantum Optics** School of ECE, Purdue University(Online) (December 2022 – June 2023(expected))
++ **Solving an NP problem by means of Quantum Optics**
+  + School of ECE, Purdue University(Online) (December 2022 – June 2023(expected))

-+ **Reproduction of optical design projects based on reverse learning** School of Physical Science and Technology (April 2022 – March 2023)
++ **Reproduction of optical design projects based on reverse learning**
+  + School of Physical Science and Technology (April 2022 – March 2023)

 + **Palm print identification**
-  School of Information Science and Engineering (November 2021 – March 2022)
+  + School of Information Science and Engineering (November 2021 – March 2022)

-+ **Exploration of the nature and causes of candle flame oscillator** School of Physical Science and Technology (October 2020 – September 2021)
++ **Exploration of the nature and causes of candle flame oscillator**
+  + School of Physical Science and Technology (October 2020 – September 2021)

 * * *